Metadata

 Metadata refers to information about data itself, like

-when a file was created, who created it, or where it was stored, essentially
+when a file was created, who created it, or where it was stored.
+It essentially

 content; in cybersecurity investigations, this metadata attached to logged